vinayak323/botframework-sdk/Orchestrator/docs/NLRModels.md

 ## Models Evaluation
 For a more quantitative comparison analysis of the different models see the following performance characteristics.

-### Model attributes
+### English Intent Detection Models Evaluation

-The following table shows the size & speed performance attributes.
+- The following table shows the size & speed performance attributes.

 |  Model |Base Model   |Layers  |Encoding time per query | Disk Allocation |
 | ------------ | ------------ | ------------ | ------------ | ------------ |